wwcodeatx/wwcodeatx_hugo/content/hackathon/workshops.md

 Presenter: Eddy Reyes [[twitter](https://twitter.com/0x000edd1e)]

 ### 1:00 - 2:00 PM
-#### Ask a Dev Tips and tools for a faster learning experience What to expect once in the field of software engineering.
+#### Ask a Dev Tips and tools for a faster learning experience: What to expect once in the field of software engineering
 Presenter: Luis Suarez [[twitter](https://twitter.com/suarezluis)]

 Did you just started programming?
 Bring all your questions about the industry/workforce, processes, the daily life of a developer, software engineering, working for a startup, etc!